top of page

 • Bring your tribe and make it a social experience.
 Share the occasion, and create lasting memories together.

-• Incorporate TINTYPE BOOTH into your own event, wedding, or gala.
+• Incorporate TINTYPE SALON into your own event, wedding, or gala.
 Take your guests on an adventure showcasing this mesmeric performance before their very eyes.

 Register your interest